 Getting braces isn’t as simple as just putting them on your teeth as they are.
 In fact, there are several steps one must go through prior to getting the actual appliances on your teeth.
 First, you will need a thorough tooth cleaning to make sure there is a clean, healthy surface.
 In some cases, more extensive preparation is necessary – like a tooth extraction.
 While tooth extraction may not be necessary for every patient, some patients will require this.
-Read on to learn more about tooth extractions from Dr. Garrett and Dr. Boyd at Garrett and Boyd Orthodontics.
+Read on to learn more about tooth extractions from Dr. Boyd and Dr. Perez-Cisneros at Garrett & Boyd Orthodontics.

 There are a number of instances in which an orthodontist may recommend tooth extraction prior to braces treatment.
 Some of the most common reasons for extraction include when a tooth is so damaged or unhealthy it cannot be rescued with root canal therapy, when teeth are too crowded, or when a severe overbite surgery is not an option.